netgen/local-development-setup/solr/README.md

 ## Set up recent version of Solr

+If you want to use multiple versions of Solr, this is the recommended way to install it and the procedure is the same for both MacOS and Ubuntu.
+This type of setup allows you to easily have multiple Solr versions and start/stop them when needed.
+The only drawback is that you have to manually start it each time you need it.

+If you want to install it as a service instead, follow the instructions below.

 ### 1 Install

 In the console, create `solr` directory in your home directory and position into